 vi.
-The status of any foreclosure actions being pursued by the District with respect to delinquent Special Taxes.
+The status of any foreclosure actions being pursued by the Districts with respect to delinquent Special Taxes.

-CFD No. 2004-1 is not required to initiate any foreclosure proceedings at this time.
+CFD Nos.
+2002-1 and 2003-1 are not required to initiate any foreclosure proceedings at this time.

 vii.
-A table showing the total Special Taxes levied and the total Special Taxes collected for the prior fiscal year and the total Special Taxes that, as of December 31, remain unpaid for each prior fiscal year in which Special Taxes were levied and the number of delinquent parcels in the District.
+A table showing by District the total Special Taxes Levied and the total Special Taxes collected for the prior fiscal year and the total Special Taxes that, as of December 31, remain unpaid for each prior fiscal year in which Special Taxes were levied and the number of delinquent parcels in each District.